-The Gewog administration is located at Tingtibi by the side of high way to Gelegphug and Trongsa.
-The name of Gewog derived from two local syllables ‘Tinti’ meaning depth ‘Bi’ meaning a piece of flat land.
-A satellite town is also established in the year 1991The Gewog Centre is 35 kms away from the Dzongkhag Administration and lies at an altitude of 500-620 meters above the sea level with extreme type of climate, very hot in summer and cold in winter.
-The Gewog is partly covered by two wildlife corridors viz the Royal Manas National Park and the Jigme Singye Wangchuck National Park.
-Out of the eight Gewogs, Trong is considered as one of the prosperous gewogs because of its proximity to the National High Way and farm road accessibility to all five chiwogs and villages.
+The Gewog administration is located at Tingtibi along Gelephu-Trongsa Highway.
+The name of the Gewog was derived from two local syllables ‘Ting’ meaning depth and ‘Bi’ meaning a piece of flat land.
+Tingtibi satellite town was established in year 1991.
+The Gewog Centre is 35 kms away from the Dzongkhag Administration and lies at an altitude of 500-620 meters above the sea level.
+It is extremely hot in summer and cold in winter.
+The Gewog is partly covered by two wildlife corridors viz., the Royal Manas National Park and the Jigme Singye Wangchuck National Park.
+Out of the eight Gewogs, Trong is considered as one of the prosperous Gewogs because of its proximity to the National Highway and accessibility to all five Chiwogs and villages.

 Trong: The actual origin of the name Trong remains unknown.
 According to oral sources, a master from Zhamling, Tibet known as Lama Zhang founded the Zhemgang Dzong in 1153.
 He is believed to have been assassinated there, and therefore the place came to be known as Trong (an honorific term for assassination).
 Another version says that Trong is a corrupted version of khrong, which means a village in Khengkha (the local language).

 Dangkhar village is located just below the Dzongkhag town area.
 People say that the village is originally known as Dhakhar, which in a local dialect would mean “dha” as signal and “khar” as place.
 It is said that the local residents passed the secrete information for the assassinating Lam Zhang, thus deriving its name.
 However, the original fact says the name of the village derived from its location, which receives the first rays of the sun.
 Rays of the sun referring to "dang" and "khar" the palce.